-Player’s circumstances may change between registration in the Spring and the start of the soccer season in the Fall.
-Family moves, or just a change in heart or circumstance are a few of the drivers of change.
-Because the Club incurs costs triggered by registration (e.g., administrative, equipment, staff, etc.) that increase over time, refund amounts will be reduced the longer that the player’s family waits to apply for the refund.
+A player’s circumstances may change between registration in the spring and the start of the soccer season in the fall.
+Since the Club incurs costs triggered by registration (e.g., administrative, equipment, staff, etc.) that increase over time, fees available for refund are based on the following schedule:

-Note that in the event that a player moves out of the area (greater than 25 miles), the Club Administrator or Treasurer is authorized by the Board to make refund based on reasonable costs incurred, e.g., uniform, and an administration fee of $25.00.
+NOTE: In the event that a player moves out of the area (greater than 25 miles), or has a season-ending injury before October 1, the Club Treasurer is authorized by the Board to provide a refund of 25% of the registration paid.
+A doctor’s note is required.

-Pleasanton Rage Girls Soccer Club will continually monitor teams and coaches for attitudes and behavior consistent with the club philosophy and guidelines.
-Any actions including, but not limited to the following, that harm or injure a child or that detract from the reputation of Pleasanton Rage Girls Soccer Club will result in the immediate suspension of a coach or coaches pending a review by the Technical Director and the Executive Committee of Pleasanton Rage Girls Soccer Club:
+Any actions, including but not limited to the following, that are determined to have harmed or injured a child, or that detract from the reputation of Pleasanton RAGE Girls Soccer Club will result in the immediate suspension of a coach or coaches after a review by the Director of Coaching and a Committee of the Board of Directors:

 Physical, verbal or sexual abuse/harassment of a player

-The PGSA Technical Director finds candidates through such means as resumes that are on file, by making personal contacts, or through notices in the Club newsletter or on specific websites.
-Based on established selection criteria and consideration of prior survey input, the Technical Director makes his/her recommendations to the Executive Committee and the Competitive VP who shall then approve the selections or recommendations.
+The PGSA Director of Coaching finds candidates through such means as resumes that are on file, by making personal contacts, or through notices in the Club newsletter or on specific websites.
+Based on established selection criteria and consideration of prior survey input, the Director of Coaching makes his/her recommendations to the Executive Committee and the Competitive VP who shall then approve the selections or recommendations.

 It is important to clarify our Club policy regarding parent coaches in our competitive program.
 We define a parent coach as a head coach or an assistant coach with a daughter on the same team that they are coaching.